Stopping coercion in mental health! #WithdrawOviedo

 The Council of Europe has resumed work to advance the draft Additional Protocol to the Oviedo Convention in early 2025, following a 2-year pause.

-We need your urgent support to implore your national representatives in the Parliamentary Assembly to:
+We need your support to convince your ministers to vote against the protocol.

 #WithdrawOviedo Campaign